Board of Directors

 North Hollywood, CA 91601

-Linda Rose-Winters is the Coordinator for Diversity and Outreach at Oakwood School, an independent K-12 coeducational school located in North Hollywood, California.
-She is responsible for creating and implementing diversity programs in support of Oakwood’s Board of Trustees’ Strategic Plan for Diversity.
-As Coordinator of Diversity and Outreach, Linda organized programs and forums for the entire Oakwood community that examined issues related to diversity.
-In a variety of innovative ways, she has been responsible for changes in admissions policies and curriculum.
-In 2006, she created a highly successful Diversity Day that involved workshops conducted by more than 25 speakers.
-Linda has served on the Oakwood Board of Trustees and the Board of the National Association of Independent School’s Southern California People of Color in Independent Schools.
+Linda Rose-Winters, who received a BA in Art History from Sarah Lawrence, is the Director of Diversity Programs, an Admission Officer and Middle School Advisor at Oakwood School, an independent K-12 coeducational school located in North Hollywood, California.
+In her role as Director of Diversity Programs, she is responsible for creating and implementing diversity programs in support of Oakwood’s Board of Trustees’ Strategic Plan for Diversity.
+As Director of Diversity Programs, Linda creates and organizes for the entire Oakwood community programs and forums that critically examine issues related to difference, equity, inclusion and social justice.
+In a variety of innovative ways, she has been responsible for changes in curriculum and admission policies.
+In 2006, she collaborated with students and colleagues to create a highly successful Diversity Day that involved workshops conducted by more than 25 speakers.
+Effective 2009, Diversity Day has evolved into Diversity Week, to integrate the exploration of the issues of difference, equity, inclusion and social justice into the regular school schedule.
+Linda has served on the Oakwood Board of Trustees and currently serves on the Board of the National Association of Independent School’s Southern California People of Color in Independent Schools.

 Copyright © 2006 by Korea Academy.org